CaesarXInsanium/clrs_notes_cxi/notes/Foundations/02getting_started.md

 # Chapter 2: Getting Started

-This chapter is about the framework that will be pursued further down the road in the pursuit of getting the student familiar with inner workings of the way the book is structured.
+Pseudo Code:

-`Pseudo Code`: method of describing a set of instructions or algorithms that is implementation agnostic.
+Refers to method of describing a set of instructions or algorithms that is implementation agnostic.
 Can be interpreted and implemented in a variety of different manners.
 Algorithm described in the clearest way.

 ## Insertion Sort

-- Solution to sorting Problem is insertion sort in which given a set of numbers we try to order them from smallest to greatest
-- To prove that algorithm is correct, we must show that
+One solution to sorting Problem is insertion sort in which given a set of numbers we try to order them from smallest to greatest.
+To prove that algorithm is correct, we must show that certain conditions are met.

 `Loop invariant`: section of the array that are already sorted.